stho32/Overview/docs/index.md

 Taking part in the treehouse community and techdegree for javascript I have a bunch of github repositories that are only about that.
 You may have a look at them.
 Mostly I just "wrote what was required", sometimes I added funny things I wanted to try out additionally.
 I'll probably revisit them after I have finally created my random-git-repository-training-tool that I wanted to write for so long :p.

   - [My Treehouse Repositories](https://github.com/stho32?utf8=%E2%9C%93&tab=repositories&q=Treehouse&type=&language=)

+### Resource collection

+  - [Resource collection](Resource-Collection/index.md) is a list of ressources which I found online, suited for onboarding and answering questions